 Did you tie dye as a kid?
 All I remember about it is having stained hands for days and a tie dyed shirt that ended up being more washed out and pastel in color…and the shirt was usually 3 times too large.
-Well, I was excited to team up with Tulip’s Tie Dye Your Summer campaign and create a fun summery tie dye project…but the good thing is that it doesn’t involve stained hands and unattractively large washed out tie dye shirts!
+Well, I created this fun tie dye project…but the good thing is that it doesn’t involve stained hands and unattractively large washed out tie dye shirts!

 When I think of summer, I think of trips to the library with my girls.
 We go at least once a week.
 We came up with these super easy canvas bags that can be personalized to say anything your heart desires and are the perfect size for toting around library books!

 The best thing about Tulip® One-Step Tie-Dye Kit® is that it is mess free and super easy.
 It comes with gloves as well as the powdered dye already in each bottle.
 All you have to do is add water and shake!
-You can do traditional tie dye by just squirting it on.
-I decided to mix things up, so I transferred my dye into a small spray bottle.
+You could also try this technique with traditional fabric dye and water mixed in a spray bottle.

 Keep adding colors until it looks good.
 I used 3 colors.

 After the bag is dry, peel off the letters!